 Meet Social Security Disability and Veterans Disability Lawyer Michael Hartup

-For the past decade, Michael Hartup has dedicated his practice to representing disabled individuals from the greater Jackson, Tennessee, and Paducah, Kentucky, areas as they seek Social Security Disability or Veterans Disability benefits.
+For the past decade, Michael Hartup has dedicated his practice to representing disabled individuals from the greater Jackson, Tennessee, area as they seek Social Security Disability or Veterans Disability benefits.
 He believes in the compassionate and respectful representation of the unfortunate individuals who have been left unable to work to support themselves and their families due to injury or illness.

 Mike earned an undergraduate bachelor’s degree with magna cum laude honors and his Juris Doctor from the University of Memphis.
 He is licensed to practice in all Tennessee State Courts and in the United States District Court for the Western district of Tennessee.
 He has practiced in Federal Administrative Law hearings throughout Tennessee, west Kentucky, southern Illinois, east Missouri, northern Alabama, northern Georgia, northern Mississippi, and northern Louisiana.
 He is a sustaining member of the National Organization of Social Security Claimant’s Representatives and a member of American Association for Justice.
 He has been invited by the Tennessee Assistant Commissioner of the Department of Human Services to teach state attorneys and adjudicators a continuing legal education course on the disability claims adjudication process.